Ancient Epic Poem Fragments

 "Goodbye, my Hero.

-I await your most certain return.
+I await your most certain return."

 Into the ground their fingers sank deep.

-Claw after claw the Hero did creep
+Hand after hand the Hero did creep

 for weeks and weeks,